Gaur: Characteristics

-The gaur does not have a distinct dewlap on the throat and chest.
+The gaur has a distinct dewlap on the throat and chest.
 Both sexes have horns, which grow from the sides of the head, curving upwards.
 Between the horns is a high convex ridge on the forehead.
-At their bases they present an elliptical cross-section, a characteristic that is more strongly marked in bulls than in cows.
-The horns are decidedly flattened at the base and regularly curved throughout their length, and are bent inward and slightly backward at their tips.
-The colour of the horns is some shade of pale green or yellow throughout the greater part of their length, but the tips are black.
+At their bases the horns present an elliptical cross-section, a characteristic that is more strongly marked in bulls than in cows.
+They are decidedly flattened at the base and regularly curved throughout their length, and are bent inward and slightly backward at their tips.
+The colour of the horns is pale green or yellow throughout the greater part of their length, but the tips are black.
 The horns, of medium size by large bovid standards, grow to a length of 60 to 115 cm.

 The cow is considerably lighter in colour than the bull.
-Her horns are more slender and upright, with more inward curvature, and the frontal ridge is scarcely perceptible.
-In young animals, the horns are smooth and polished.
-In old bulls they are rugged and dented at the base.
+Cows' horns are more slender and upright with more inward curvature and a frontal ridge that is scarcely perceptible.
+In young animals the horns are smooth and polished, while in old bulls they are rugged and dented at the base.

 The gaur has a head-and-body length of 250 to 330 cm with a 70 to 105 cm long tail, and is 142 to 220 cm high at the shoulder, averaging about 168 cm in females and 188 cm in males.
 At the top of its muscular hump just behind its shoulder, an average adult male is just under 200 cm tall and the male's girth at its midsection (behind its shoulders) averages about 277 cm.
 Males are about one-fourth larger and heavier than females.
 Body mass ranges widely from 440 to 1000 kg in adult females and 588 to 1500 kg in adult males.
 In general, measurements are derived from gaurs surveyed in India.
 In a sample of 13 individuals in India, gaur males averaged about 1500 kg and females weighed a median of approximately 700 kg.
 In China, the shoulder height of gaurs ranges from 165 to 220 cm, and bulls weigh up to 1500 kg.